Hailst0rm1/obsidian-ghost-publish/README.md

 - Post directly from Obsidian
     - Including callouts (Note: not admonitions)
     - Uploads images
+    - Create dropdown text
     - If post exist, updates it
+- Create and upload Ghost cards from Obsidian
+    - Use the syntax bellow
+    - Gallery is the only one not implemented

 ## Plugin settings